Euro 2020: England beats Germany to end the Joachim Löw era | DW | 29.06.2021

 Two late goals from Raheem Sterling and Harry Kane lifted England past Germany in the Euro 2020 last 16.
 The result brings a premature end to the Joachim Löw era.
 Follow DW for the latest updates.

-Raheem Sterling and Harry Kane scored late on in London to condemn Germany to a 2-0 defeat, while Thomas Müller missed a great chance to equalize the Nationalmannschaft.
+Raheem Sterling and Harry Kane scored late on in London to condemn Germany to a 2-0 defeat, while Thomas Müller missed a great chance to equalize.

 It is the first time Germany have lost at Wembley since a friendly defeat in 1975, and it is the first time they have lost to England in the knockout stage of a major tournament since the 1966 World Cup final — also at Wembley.